 Parts soldered onto printed circuit board.
 Wires were eventually

-not.
-This was especially true at lower frequencies, bellow 100 KHz.
+and what did not.
+This was especially true at lower frequencies, below 100 KHz.

-fairly low frequencies.
-I knew that scope was flaky but this was too
+I knew that scope was flaky but this was too much

-on T3 and T4 and reduced response time considerably.
-T1 and T2
+This was done on T3 and T4 and reduced response time considerably.

 transistors would not saturate and multivibrator would cease to work.

-larger collector currents than 2N3904 to even approach similar
+Also they required larger collector currents than 2N3904 to even approach similar rise/fall times.

 with marked further increase in performance.